Skip to content

 brain project move <project> [target-brain]

-Description: Move a project to another brain
+Move a project to another brain.

 brain project move backend-api work